rails-api/active_model_serializers/docs/howto/serialize_poro.md

 # How to serialize a Plain-Old Ruby Object (PORO)

 When you are first getting started with ActiveModelSerializers, it may seem only `ActiveRecord::Base` objects can be serializable, but pretty much any object can be serializable with ActiveModelSerializers.
-Here is an example of a PORO that is serializable:
+Here is an example of a PORO that is serializable in most situations:

 ```ruby
 # my_model.rb
 class MyModel
   alias :read_attribute_for_serialization :send
   attr_accessor :id, :name, :level

   def initialize(attributes)
     @id = attributes[:id]
     @name = attributes[:name]